Luke Pasqualino

-Luca Giuseppe "Luke" Pasqualino (born 19 February 1990) is a British actor of Italian descent.
-He is best known for his portrayal of Freddie McClair in the television series Skins, d'Artagnan in the television series The Musketeers and Elvis Harte in Our Girl.
+Luca Giuseppe Pasqualino (born 19 February 1990) is a British actor.
+He is best known for portraying Freddie McClair in the television series Skins (2009–2010), d'Artagnan in the television series The Musketeers (2014–2016) and Elvis Harte in Our Girl (2016–2020).

 Early life

 Pasqualino was born in Peterborough, Cambridgeshire, to Italian parents from Sicily and Naples.
+His father is the owner of a chain of salons.
 He attended Walton Community School, in Walton, Peterborough.
+There he joined the drama club, attended weekly workshops in the area, and performed in local productions.

 Career

-In 2009, Pasqualino made his acting debut as the protagonist in the low-budget film Stingers Rule! about a local football team going against property developers who plan to destroy their beloved football ground.
+In 2008, Pasqualino was cast in his first role at 18 when he became one of the new series regulars in the third season of the E4 teenage drama television series Skins.
+He portrayed Freddie McClair, a laid-back weed-smoking college pupil.
+The following year, Pasqualino made his film debut as the protagonist in the low-budget film Stingers Rule! about a local football team going against property developers who plan to destroy their beloved football ground.
 Pasqualino also guest starred on Casualty and Miranda.
-In 2008, Pasqualino became one of the new series regulars in the third season of the E4 teenage drama television series Skins; he portrayed Freddie McClair, a laid-back weed-smoking college pupil.

 In February 2010, Pasqualino was cast in the Warner Bros.
 Pictures supernatural horror film The Apparition; the film was released in August 2012.
 In 2011, Pasqualino appeared in a recurring role as Paolo, a young servant, on the historical drama television series The Borgias.
-In July 2012, Pasqualino starred in the romantic comedy film Love Bite.